srmchartroom/srmchartroom/README.md

 --------------------

-### <a href="https://srmchartroom.github.io/bootstrap-responsive-portfolio/index.html">You can view my (extremely dated) portfolio</a> to see some various previous projects or check back for my sweet React-based which is currently in progress and I hope to get back to and wrap up soon!
+### <a href="https://srmchartroom.github.io/bootstrap-responsive-portfolio/index.html">You can view my (extremely dated) portfolio</a> to see some various previous projects or check back for my sweet React-based one which is currently in progress and I hope to get back to and wrap up soon!

 ---------------------